-All undergraduate students majoring in Economics are advised by the undergraduate economics advisor who serves as the major advisor, and helps ensure students meet all university, general education and major requirements for the undergraduate degree.
+All undergraduate students majoring in Economics are advised by the undergraduate Academic advisor in the H&S Advising Center who serves as the major advisor, and helps ensure students meet all university, general education and major requirements for the undergraduate degree.
 In addition to meeting economics requirements, students must meet the following University-wide requirements, as specified in the catalog: 120 credits, general education requirements and 39 credits of upper-division course work.

 Why do I need to see an advisor?